ExcelFunctions.net Logo

 Note that, in the above example:

-Further examples of the Excel Tbilleq function can be found on the Microsoft Office website.
+For further information and examples of the Excel Tbilleq function, see the Microsoft Office website.

 Tbilleq Function Errors